Cross-Chain Bridge

 Security

-Olympus CrossChainBridge smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
-The audit is available here.
+The Olympus CrossChainBridge smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
+The CCIP bridge contracts were audited by Electisec.
+Audit reports are available in the Audits section.

 To consider the pros and cons of Olympus’ approach to bridging, it’s worth understanding the difference between native tokens and non-native tokens.
 Native tokens (to a chain) are those tokens that are deployed by the smart contract; non-native tokens are those that are wrapped and managed by a third-party.